 NOTE:

-When you choose the file it starts to the update, make sure you are ready to proceed BEFORE choosing the file!
+When you choose "Start" the App immediately starts the update, make sure you are ready to proceed BEFORE selecting "Start"!

-10. Wait and watch as it installs. - This will be somewhat slow, so expect at least 3-7 minutes.
-The app will show a progress bar with connection speeds as it updates.
+11. Wait and watch as it installs. - This will be somewhat slow, so expect at least 3-7 minutes.
+The app will show the progress with connection speeds as it updates.

 Congrats!
 You've just completed an OTA Firmware Update!